 - You can live in the property for as long as you like without monthly payments.

 - No matter how long you remain in the property, the loan will never increase to more than the property is worth.

-- Income is unimportant to qualification.
+- Income is unimportant.

 - Most credit issues are acceptable.

 - The funds raised can be used for any legal purpose etc.